Are you sure you want to reset the form?

 Scholarly monographs and reference covering popular music around the world include An Anthology of Australian Albums, Encyclopedia of Latin American Popular Music, Musical Bows of Southern Africa and Popular Music in Japan.
 To find out more about popular music in a particular continent or country, use the world map search tool.

-The growing Bloomsbury Handbook series provide a comprehensive overview and wide-ranging analysis of the key subjects and approaches in popular music.
+The growing Bloomsbury Handbook series provides a comprehensive overview and wide-ranging analysis of the key subjects and approaches in popular music.
 With contributions from leading international researchers, they give students and scholars a broad, detailed, and instructive overview of current research in the field.
 Titles include The Bloomsbury Handbook of Music Production edited by Andrew Bourbon and Simon Zagorski-Thomas, The Bloomsbury Handbook of Popular Music Video Analysis edited by Lori A. Burns and Stan Hawkins, The Bloomsbury Handbook of Popular Music and Social Class edited by Ian Peddie and The Bloomsbury Handbook of Rock Music Research edited by Allan Moore and Paul Carr.

-Bloomsbury Popular Music also contains a wealth of exclusive and specially-commissioned research and learning tools are designed with teachers, students, and researchers in mind.
+Bloomsbury Popular Music also contains a wealth of exclusive and specially-commissioned research and learning tools which are designed with teachers, students, and researchers in mind.